Japan how to organise a trip on your own? Where to start and what to see?

 After entering the laundry room, you first need to know what is a washing machine and what is a dryer.
 At the first glance, you do not know it, as all subtitles and numerous instructions are only available in the Japanese language.
 In our case washing machines were painted in red and driers in yellow.
 If this dependence takes place, the rest will go smoothly 😊.

 40 minutes of washing costs about 800 yen (7$).
-Washing machines can only work on coins, so it’s worthy of picking them up a little before you will come to the laundry.
+Washing machines can only work on coins, so it’s worth picking them up a little before you will come to the laundry.
 In some places, there are banknote changers, but this is not a rule, so it’s better to prepare yourself well.

 Washing machines also vary in size – you should choose a washing machine appropriate to the amount (weight) of things you want to wash.
 This information is clearly written on each washing machine – you can read the number, so it is easy to see which weight limit is there.
-Add your own washing powder or laundry capsules in the washing machine.
+Add your own washing powder or laundry capsules to the washing machine.
 After 40 minutes the clothing is slightly dry, but if you do not want to take wet clothes with you, put them in the dryer and dry them.
 10 minutes of drying costs 100 yen (1 $), we dried one wash 2 x 10 minutes.